pepcape/NPGR003-25/08-Fireworks/README.md

 particles are retired, new ones are created.

 Each `Particle` has an age, initialized to the lifespan value at the beginning.
-The size and color of a particle changes according to its age.
+The size and color of a particle change according to its age.
 Please be inspired by this and use a mechanism that fits your fireworks logic.

 One more **warning** - the logic of your fireworks simulator should be different, you